 Singleplayer games and RPGs that use this mechanic:

-- In Majora's Mask, all sidequests are repeatable in a manner of speaking as the game's three day cycle allows them to be retaken during each iteration.
+- In The Legend of Zelda: Majora's Mask, all sidequests are repeatable in a manner of speaking as the game's three day cycle allows them to be retaken during each iteration.
 Even the main story quests to complete the dungeons can be redone as often as you like.

 - Final Fantasy XII has only one repeatable quest, and it's very modest, and available very early.
 By visiting the Giza village and running around in the Giza Plains area, you can create multiple Sunstones, which sell for what is a moderate bonus for the player at that part of the game — but the player could get the amount from just killing wolves and selling the loot, and on the side get both EXP and LP.

 - In Megaman ZX, Rose and Huguet will request you to go to Area Lin order to gather some supplies for them.
 After going to three diferent sections each time, Rose will give you a sub tank.
 However, you can only obtain two sub-tanks for this and any subsequent attempt only nets a token thank you and a few Energy Crystals.

 - Many of the quests in Puzzle Quest are repeatable, such as an early quest to patrol the area for monsters.